emx77/ASI_MTF/README.md

 The MTF will be calculated in two ways.
 The first one is based on a line spread histogram.
 The 2nd one is based on a Gaussian fit of the line spread data points for all pixels.

 ASI_NNPS.ijm is a macro under development to calculate the NNPS based on a stack of flat field (open beam) images.
+It runs in ImageJ 1.51.

 # Author
 Erik Maddox (erik.maddoxATamscins.com), Amsterdam Scientific Instruments B.V.